Proxmox Part 1 - Encrypted Installation

 While it’s unlikely my network has any malicious actors waiting to exploit my devices, I try to prioritize security best practices whenever possible.

-Log in as root on the Debian machine we just installed:
+Log in as root on the Debian machine:

 1